See La Puerta Rules and Regs page to review the policies for La Puerta Natural Burial Ground

 Do I have to be buried in a container, or can I just be wrapped in a blanket?

-Yes, we need to have the body in a shroud, willow carrier, or biodegradable casket that has secure, weight-tested handles to be able to tie ropes onto for safely and respectfully lowering the body into the grave.
-We strongly suggest using the containers that we offer on our website because we know that they have been weight-tested and are sturdy enough to ensure a graceful and respectful transfer.
+Yes, we need to have the body in a shroud, willow carrier, or biodegradable casket that has secure, weight-tested handles.
+This ensures that we can safely and respectfully lower the body into the grave.
+We strongly suggest using the containers that we offer on our website because they meet our quality and ethical standards, and they are sturdy enough to ensure a graceful and respectful transfer.

 Can I make my own shroud?

-While it is not explicitly prohibited to use a shroud made by you or someone else, we strongly suggest using the shroud that we provide, since we know that it has handles that have been weight-tested and are sturdy enough to ensure a graceful and respectful transfer into the grave.
-If you do choose to make your own shroud, we will require that it has at least 6 handles that can hold your weight, and that it can be wrapped fully around you and secured with ties.
+While it is not explicitly prohibited to use a shroud made by you or someone else, we strongly suggest using the shrouds that we provide because they meet our quality and ethical standards, and they are sturdy enough to ensure a graceful and respectful transfer into the grave.
+If you do choose to make your own shroud, we require that it has at least 6 handles that can hold your weight, and it must be able be wrapped fully around you and secured with ties.
 We reserve the right to refuse to use a shroud that we feel will not be safe or secure to carry or lower a body in.

 Can I be buried in clothes of my own choosing?